 Klitschko, meanwhile, looked scared to throw punches against Tyson Fury and has a history of being knocked out himself.

-That defeat is enough to make Joshua the favourite, and backing him at to knock the Ukrainian out is the safest way to go in this fight.
+That defeat is enough to make Joshua the to knock the Ukrainian out is the safest way to go in this fight.

 Klitschko is a master of clinching and taking fights into the later rounds with his jab, though, and the fact that Joshua has never been beyond the seventh is a major concern.